Contact Lens Specialists in White Plains, NY

 - Additional Keratometry studies to measure the cornea of your eye.
 This is one of the most important pieces in choosing and fitting contact lenses correctly.

 - Other specialized tests specifically for contact lenses may be done at this time as well.
-Your pupils and irises may be measured, for example, or additional studies on your cornea (corneal topography) may be done to fine tune your contact lens "prescription".
+Your pupils and irises may be measured, for example, or additional studies on your cornea (corneal topography) may be done to fine-tune your contact lens "prescription".

-- You will also be tested wearing trial lenses for proper fit, and your eyes will be examined with a biomicroscope to ensure best fit.
+- You will also be tested wearing trial lenses for proper fit, and your eyes will be examined with a biomicroscope to ensure the best fit.

 - Once the tests are completed, your FVCA contact lens specialist will share the results with you and explain which types of contact lenses you may choose.